Ottawa, Kansas: 19th century

 The name derives from the Ottawa tribe of Native Americans, on whose reservation the city was laid out.
 In the spring of 1864, title to the land was obtained from the tribe through treaty connected to the founding of Ottawa University, the Ottawa having donated 20,000 acres of land to establish and fund a school for the education of Indians and non-Indians alike.
-The word Ottawa itself means “to trade”.
+The word Ottawa itself means "to trade".
 In 1867, the Ottawa tribe sold their remaining land in Kansas and moved to Indian Territory in Oklahoma.

-On the last day of March, 1864, J.C.
+On the last day of March 1864, J.C.
 Richmond built the first non-Indian settlement in the new town, at the corner of Walnut and First streets.

 Flooding

 Ottawa has a history of flooding because of its location straddling the Marais Des Cygnes river.
 The area's first recorded flood was the Great Flood of 1844.
 In 1928, a flood crested at 38.65 feet and killed six people.
 Other flood years include 1904, when water crested at 36 feet and ran to a man's shoulders in the Santa Fe depot; 1909, cresting at 36.3 ft; 1915, cresting at 31 ft, and 1944, cresting at 36.5 ft.

 However, it is the Great Flood of 1951 which is the most famous.
 It was about five inches higher than the 1928 flood.
 The flood of 1951 affected much of Missouri and Kansas and 41 people died.
 One-third of Ottawa was covered because of this flood.

 It is unlikely Ottawa will suffer major damage due to a flood again thanks to a series of levees and pumping stations built by the U.S. Army Corps of Engineers in the 1960s, which is part of a larger system of flood systems to regulate the Marais Des Cygnes River to the Missouri River.
-The levees built along the river are inspected on an annual basis to insure their quality.
+The levees built along the river are inspected on an annual basis to ensure their quality.